usagov/vote-gov/README.md

 ## Installation

-The development for the `vote.gov` site has the following dependencies
+The development for the future `vote.gov` site has the following dependencies

 - [Hugo](http://gohugo.io "Hugo Homepage"), a static-site generator written in Go.
 - [Gulp](http://gulpjs.com "GulpJS Homepage"), an automation tool for asset-pipelines.